doctor-g/Godot-Collector-Tutorial/README.md

 You can just put this on your Desktop or someplace similar.
 There is nothing to install: Godot Engine simply runs from that executable.

-Download the latest release of this tutorial
-[from the releases page](https://github.com/doctor-g/Godot-Collector-Tutorial/releases).
+Download the source code ZIP of the latest release of this tutorial [from the releases page](https://github.com/doctor-g/Godot-Collector-Tutorial/releases).
 Those are the files you will need for the tutorial, so unzip them to a convenient location, such as the Desktop.